Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Simulation method and

 \subsubsection{Beam attenuation}

-\leftskip=0.15cm\rightskip=-3cm The attenuation of the MOT laser beams in the cloud gives rise to an additional compression known as the shadow force, as illustrated in Fig. \ref{fig:extra}(a).
-The inclusion of attenuation in our model is fully justified given that the experimentally-observed optical depths at instability threshold are typically on the order of 1 (along the $\mathsf{z}$-axis).
-To describe this effect, we employ the low-saturation regime assumption, $s\ll1$, under which a given beam intensity decays exponentially as
+\leftskip=0.15cm\rightskip=-3cm The beam attenuation modifies the properties of all the main physical effects of our model, including itself (see below).
+Specifically for trapping [see Eq. (\ref{eq:2})], the attenuation's inclusion results in an additional compression known as the shadow force, as illustrated in Fig. \ref{fig:extra}(a).
+Note that the attenuation in our model is fully justified considering that the experimentally observed optical depths at the instability threshold are typically on the order of 1 (along the $\mathsf{z}$ axis).
+To describe this effect, we employ the low-saturation-regime assumption, $s\ll1$, under which a given beam intensity decays exponentially as

-where $OD_{\alpha}^{\pm}$ is the optical depth of the cloud for a given beam.
+where $\mathcal{O}_{\alpha}^{\pm}$ is the optical depth of the cloud for a given beam.
 For, e.g., the positive $\hat{\boldsymbol{\mathsf{z}}}$ directed beam,